Sweepstakes Drawings: How Giveaway Winners Are Chosen

-This entry method is commonly used to choose the winners of instant win sweepstakes.
-The idea is that a specific time (or times) is chosen before the giveaway begins.
+This entry method is often used to choose winners of instant-win sweepstakes.
+The sponsor randomly chooses one specific time per prize before the giveaway begins.
 The first entry made after that winning moment is the giveaway's winner.

-This method of choosing winners works best when multiple prizes are being awarded.
+This drawing method works best when the giveaway is offering multiple prizes.
 Otherwise, if the randomly-selected time is too early, people will be entering until the giveaway ends with no chance of winning.

-So you may have a slight edge if you enter instant win sweepstakes when fewer people are also entering, such as late at night, on holidays, or during big events like the Super Bowl that will keep a significant number of people away from their computers.
+You may have a slight edge if you enter instant win sweepstakes late at night, on holidays, or during big events like the Super Bowl that will keep people away from their computers.